-The method is remarkably simple: it relies solely on spatial degrees of freedom and requires no spectroscopic interrogation, microwave fields, or internal-state coherence – making it broadly applicable in settings where magnetic field control is critical but conventional magnetometry is impractical, as for magnetic compensation in cold-atom preparation stages.
-We show that this approach enables vectorial detection of stray magnetic fields transverse to the imaging axis with milli-Gauss-level sensitivity, using standard cold-atom infrastructure.
-Relying on just a single imaging beam, the method can facilitate portable \cite{bidel2013compact,ehinger2022comparison} and miniature \cite{nshii2013surface,nichols2020magneto,mcgilligan2020laser} devices in cold-atom-based quantum technologies.
+The technique is remarkably simple: it relies solely on spatial degrees of freedom and requires no spectroscopic interrogation, microwave fields, or internal-state coherence – making it broadly applicable in settings where magnetic field control is critical but conventional magnetometry is impractical, as for magnetic compensation in cold-atom preparation stages.
+The buoy technique uses the same cold-atom sample and the same trapping configuration as those employed in the target experiment, the magnetic-field information being obtained exactly at the position of the atoms for which field compensation or characterization is required.
+Relying on just a single imaging beam, the technique can facilitate portable \cite{bidel2013compact,ehinger2022comparison} and miniature \cite{nshii2013surface,nichols2020magneto,mcgilligan2020laser} devices in cold-atom-based quantum technologies.

 The strategy of reversing a controlled experimental parameter to reveal or isolate physical effects is a cornerstone of precision metrology.
 It appears across a wide range of domains: in spin-echo and Ramsey spectroscopy sequences that cancel quasi-static dephasing \cite{Hahn1950SpinEcho,Ramsey1950SeparatedOscillatoryFields}; in electric dipole moment searches where field polarity is flipped to isolate parity-violating signatures \cite{roussy2023improved}; and in Pound-Drever-Hall spectroscopy \cite{drever1983laser} where opposite-sign phase shifts of sidebands cancel in the midpoint of a spectral feature.
 These differential schemes amplify antisymmetric responses while canceling common-mode drifts and offsets, enabling high-precision measurements in the presence of substantial technical noise.
 The cold-atom buoy technique follows this paradigm by alternating the sign of the quadrupole gradient between consecutive experimental shots to reverse the geometric response of the trap to external homogeneous magnetic fields.
-The resulting displacement difference forms a direct observable that scales linearly with the external field.
+The resulting displacement difference forms a direct observable that depends linearly and directionally on the external field.